microsoft/pyright/README.md

 ## Using Pyright with VS Code Python Extension
 Pyright provides some features that overlap with functionality provided by the standard VS Code Python extension: “hover”, type completion, definitions, references, rename symbols, etc. You may see duplicate results if Pyright is installed alongside the Python extension.
-There is currently no way to disable this functionality in the Python extension.
-If you want to disable these features in Pyright, there is a setting to do so: `pyright.disableLanguageServices`.
+You can disable the duplicate language service functionality in the Python extension by setting `python.languageServer` to `None`.
+If you want to disable language service features in Pyright, set `pyright.disableLanguageServices` to `true`.

 ## Documentation